+The probe’s response to this request contains the follow parameters: battery level in percentage, estimated remaining battery time in minutes (not implemented because it’s not possible to get an estimative from the Android BatteryManager class [87] and, therefore, there is no estimate); call parameter indicating if there is a voice and/or a data call on the device; cell information (id and location); country code; free space on the device’s internal memory in percentage; the internal state of a voice call (Idle, In Progress, Connecting, Active, On hold, Waitting, Calling, Busy); geographical coordinates; if roaming is active; ICCID, MCC/MNC; modem state (Offline, Online); if probe is charging; mobile network technology and the associated signal values; from where is the probe synchronized; if the probe is running a task; device’s temperature and lastly, all the Wi-Fi parameters described on the subsection 4.2.2.

-All the previous requests are done using the respective “message_type”, which is an integer that identifies the request, and the probe’s MAC address.
+All the requests have the same structure, using the respective “message_type”, which is an integer that identifies the request, and the probe’s MAC address or IMEI, in the pocket case.
 Optionally the module number can be an input as well, but in the case of the pocket probes, this field is considered always 0, even for dual SIM card devices.

-The pocket response to these requests vary according to the requested asked, for example, for the previously mentioned “Loaded Test Status” request, the pocket response contains the configured testname, test ID, initial data, final date, test type, if the test as a recursion object, the recursion object, the executed iterations, how many iterations were broken or skipped, the number of macros per iteration and the internal state of the test (if it’s running at the moment, if it’s scheduled, if was cancelled, if it was misconfigured, if it executed with success or not, if it was updated, among other internal states, they are fifteen at total.)
+The pocket response to these requests vary according to the received request.
+For example, for the previously mentioned “Loaded Test Status” request, the pocket response contains the configured testname, test ID, initial data, final date, test type, if the test as a recursion object, the recursion configurarion, the executed iterations, how many iterations were broken or skipped, the number of macros per iteration and the internal state of the test (if it’s running at the moment, if it’s scheduled, if was cancelled, if it was misconfigured, if it executed with success or not, if it was updated, among other internal states, they are fifteen at total.)
 An example of the described response can be observed in Appendix F.

-The implemented notifications, both in the context of this project and of previous developments on ArQoS Pocket are keep-alives, the auto-discovery process, the IP update process and the results process used when sending test’s results information.
-To schedule a test on a pocket probe through the management system, the POST body message is similar to what is depicted in the snippet 4.2, preceded by two fields: “msg_type” and the mac address of the pocket probe.
+The implemented notifications, both in the context of this project and of previous developments on ArQoS Pocket are keep-alives, the auto-discovery process, the IP-update process and the results process used when sending test’s results information.
+To schedule a test on a pocket probe through the management system, the POST body message is similar to what is depicted in the snippet 4.2, preceded by two fields: “msg_type” and the IMEI of the pocket probe.

 Network and Data tests

-Tests like File Transfer Protocol (FTP) download and upload can retrieve parameters from the network like throughput, access time, the duration of the operation for a certain number of bytes transferred, among others.
-MMS or e-mail tests can test the network connectivity and infer parameters like the time spent delivering the message to the destination.
+Tests like File Transfer Protocol (FTP) download and upload can measure parameters from the network like throughput, access time, the duration of the operation for a certain number of bytes transferred, among others.
+MMS and e-mail tests can test the network connectivity and infer parameters like the time spent delivering the message to the destination.
 Some of these tests were already investigated in order to know what would be possible to obtain from the Android classes, however they are not yet functional.
 As example, all the tests output parameters from a specific test, collected by the ArQoS NG probes are shown in the Appendix B.

 On the other hand, SMS and voice tests were implemented according to the established requirements and matching what the mobile probes already do.
 Tests can be more intrusive introducing packets in the network or non-intrusive, retrieving information from the Wi-Fi or Mobile network passively.